Test-More/test-more/README.md

 # CONTACTING US

-Many Test2 developers and users lurk on [irc://irc.perl.org/#perl](irc://irc.perl.org/#perl).
-We also have a slack team that can be joined by anyone with an `@cpan.org` email address [https://perl-test2.slack.com/](https://perl-test2.slack.com/) If you do not have an `@cpan.org` email you can ask for a slack invite by emailing Chad Granum
+Many Test2 developers and users lurk on [irc://irc.perl.org/#perl-qa](irc://irc.perl.org/#perl-qa) and [irc://irc.perl.org/#toolchain](irc://irc.perl.org/#toolchain).
+We also have a slack team that can be joined by anyone with an `@cpan.org` email address [https://perl-test2.slack.com/](https://perl-test2.slack.com/) If you do not have an `@cpan.org` email you can ask for a slack invite by emailing Chad Granum <exodist@cpan.org>.
-<exodist@cpan.org>.

 # SOURCE